 For Wi-Fi and Bluetooth wireless adapters, M.2 cards are keyed for A and E slots in a motherboard.
 Most M.2 wireless cards support both A and E key slots.

 M.2 cards are typically used in newer mobile computing devices.
 Because the form factor is different from mSATA cards, M.2 SSDs are not compatible with older systems.
-And because it is designed for mobile devices, M.2 is not a fit for large enterprise storage systems.
+And because it is designed for mobile devices, M.2 may not be a fit for large enterprise storage systems.
+However, enterprise storage vendors are beginning to incorporate M.2 SSDs in their hybrid and all-flash storage arrays.
+Even with limited capacities, the size and density of M.2 SSDs still allow storage vendors to pack a lot of high-performance capacity into a small box.

-M.2 SSDs typically cost from $0.25 to $0.75 per gigabyte.
-Samsung sells a variety of M.2 SSDs available in different capacities.
+The price of a 2 TB M.2 SSD typically ranges from $230 to $400; lower capacities are considerably less expensive (e.g., 256 GB M.2 SSDs are available for around $50).
+Samsung sells a variety of M.2 SSDs in different capacities.
 Other M.2 SSD vendors include Toshiba, Kingston, Plextor, Team Group, Adata and Crucial (owned by Micron).
 Intel is the largest vendor for M.2 wireless adapters.